-A threat actor is any inside or external attacker that could affect data security.
-Anyone can be a threat actor from direct data theft, phishing, compromising a system by vulnerability exploitation, or creating malware.
-Security infrastructure detects, contains, and eradicates threat actors and their various attacks.
+A threat actor is an individual or group of individuals seeking to breach or otherwise undermine an organisation’s systems and data security.
+Threat actors may be involved in direct data theft, phishing, compromising a system by vulnerability exploitation, or creating malware.
+Security infrastructure is designed to detect and contain attacks by threat actors.

-There are several types of threat actors, people who build malware and perform attacks on your infrastructure and applications.
-Typically, each type has a specific goal, whether it’s financial or simply to destroy your data.
+There are several types of threat actors.
+Typically, each type has a specific goal, whether it’s financial, espionage or simply to destroy your data.
 Understanding the different types of threat actors helps you build better detection methods and investigate possible attacks.

-Cyber terrorists mainly target businesses, governments, or a country’s infrastructure.
-They are given the name for the disruption that these threat actors can cause entire communities.
+Cyber terrorists can target businesses, governments, or a country’s infrastructure.
+They are given the name for the disruption they can cause to entire communities.
 A cyber terrorist’s goal is usually to harm a country’s residents and businesses, resulting in economic and physical harm.

 Many corporations make the mistake of trusting any activity from employees or hired contractors.
 For example, an insider threat could be a newly disgruntled employee or a person who purposely targets a business or government.
 Competitor governments or businesses pay insiders to steal intellectual property and trade secrets, but some insider threats aim to simply do damage to their employer.
 Insider threats have become more common in recent years, inflicting the most damage and being the most difficult to detect since they have legitimate access to infrastructure and data.

 Not every threat actor is a skilled attacker.
 Many scripts, code repositories, and malware are freely downloadable for anyone to use.
-The threat actors are called script kiddies since they usually don’t know how to code or exploit vulnerabilities.
-Even without coding and hacking skills, script kiddies can still harm an organisation's productivity and private data.
+These threat actors are colloquially known as “script kiddies” since they usually don’t have the technical skills to code or exploit vulnerabilities.
+Even without coding and hacking skills, script kiddies can still harm an organisation’s productivity and private data.
 A script kiddie can also unknowingly add malware to the environment, thinking they are downloading tools they can control.

 Internal User Mistakes

-Insider threat actors don’t always have malicious intent, but their damage can be just as bad as intentionally targeting the business with an attack.
+Insider threats don’t always have malicious intent, but the damage they cause can be just as bad as intentionally targeting the business with an attack.
 Usually, unintentional damage from an insider threat is associated with phishing.
 External attackers send phishing emails to insiders, tricking them into opening a malicious attachment or accessing a web page that tricks a targeted employee into divulging their credentials.
 Because the employee has legitimate access to data, insider threat actors can reveal extensive sensitive data to an attacker.

-Because most attacks are financially motivated, threat actors target businesses and governments with plenty of money to pay ransoms or ones that can pay to get their data back.
-Some threat actors target individuals, but these attacks rely on volume instead of targeting quality businesses with plenty of revenue.
+Because most attacks are financially motivated, threat actors target businesses and governments with plenty of money.
+Some threat actors target individuals, but these attacks rely on volume as the amounts of money involved tend to be relatively small.

-Small and large businesses are targets of threat actors.
+Small and large businesses are targeted by threat actors.
 Unlike individuals, businesses also have numerous employees and contractors who contribute to the risks of a data breach due to human error.
-Insider threats often cause a data breach or ransomware infection, but external threat actors using various vectors are also a cause for data breaches.
+Insider threats often cause a data breach or ransomware infection, but external threat actors can also cause data breaches.

 Threat actors take more time to target specific businesses, often performing reconnaissance to gather information about a target before launching an attack.
 For example, threat actors use spear-phishing techniques to improve their chances of compromising a high-privileged user account or trick an accounting person into sending money to the attacker.
 An attacker could be a disgruntled employee, an employee paid off by a competitor to steal data, or an external threat actor attempting a compromise for a data breach.

-Governments are targets for state-sponsored threat actors, using the same exploits as threat actors targeting businesses, but these attackers have better monetary backing and usually work in groups.
+Governments are targets for state-sponsored threat actors, using the same exploits as threat actors targeting businesses.
+But these attackers often have better monetary backing and usually work in groups.
 They are just as dangerous and can cause severe downtime for government agencies, aiming to disrupt country infrastructure and harm residents.

 Why Should Businesses Care?

-Security infrastructure is expensive, but being the victim of a data breach is even more expensive.
+Security infrastructure is expensive, but the cost of a successful cyber attack can be astronomical.
 Most businesses store customer information and have at least one compliance regulation that they must follow.
-Being non-compliant comes at a high cost of paying fines should the business become the victim of a data breach from a non-compliant vulnerability.
+Being non-compliant often results in fines should the business suffer a data breach because of a non-compliant vulnerability.
 Most compliance regulations require organisations to have reasonably secure infrastructure to protect consumer data.

 How to Stay Ahead of Threat Actors

-Current cybersecurity standards advise corporations to transition from a reactive approach to data security to a more proactive approach.
+Current cybersecurity standards advise corporations to transition from a reactive to a more proactive approach to data security.
 Proactive controls monitor, detect, and automatically contain a threat before it leads to a data breach.
 Older security models gave information to analysts to review a possible data breach, but intrusion detection, prevention, and monitoring are much better at lowering risks and keeping data secure.

-Administrators can take several measures to stop threat actors and the attacks they launch to steal data.
+Administrators can take several measures to stop threat actors and the attacks they launch from stealing data.
 A few ways corporations can leverage Proofpoint to help:

-- Education: Employees must know what to look for when they receive suspicious emails, and security awareness training programs are a great way to do this.
-Empowering employees to identify threat actors, malicious messages, and malicious websites will help them learn how to avoid interacting with them.
+- Education: Employees must know what to look for when they receive suspicious emails, and security awareness training programmes are a great way to do this.
+Empowering employees to identify threat actors, malicious messages and malicious websites will help them learn how to avoid interacting with them.

-- Network monitoring: Monitoring tools are required for some compliance standards, but they also play a critical role in proactive cybersecurity infrastructure.
-Monitoring employee activity will stop insider threat actors with malicious intent or mistakes.
+- Network monitoring: Monitoring tools are required for some compliance standards, but they also play a critical role in proactive cybersecurity.
+Monitoring employee activity will help prevent threats from careless, compromised or malicious insiders.

 - Intrusion detection and prevention: Automated tools with artificial intelligence technology activity monitor an organisation’s environment and automatically contain a threat before it leads to a data breach.